adobe/react-spectrum/rfcs/2019-v3-slots.md

 We have a couple options here:
  - All of our Components could implement this
  - We could build a <Box> like component that takes a `renderAs` prop and the name of the dom element it needs to render, this `Box` component would replace the top level node of every Component we create.
+All components would still need to accept a 'slot' prop and pass it through to <Box>.

 ## What new components are needed
  - Grid (name?)
+ - Flex (maybe in a different PR?)
+ - Box?

 ## What components should support the slot prop?
  - every component